 Their bodies are still developing, and despite the high energy levels at that age, they are not meant to run and jump everywhere!
 Climbing up and down the stairs is a very physically demanding thing, and certain breeds are more prone to physical ailments due to their size.

 Although one might assume that the smaller pup breeds should not climb stairs as puppies, the bigger ones in height and weight are more vulnerable to diseases like hip dysplasia.
-If you’d like further information on exercising dogs with hip dysplasia it’s here.
+If you’d like further exercises for dogs with hip dysplasia, it’s here.

 They’re also at risk of other pains and sores related to their hips and legs that can cause them severe discomfort when they move.